Arguments for nuclear abolition

 Nuclear weapons pose a direct and constant threat to people everywhere.
 Far from keeping the peace, they breed fear and mistrust among nations.
 These ultimate instruments of terror and mass destruction have no legitimate military or strategic utility, and are useless in addressing any of today’s real security threats, such as terrorism, climate change, extreme poverty, overpopulation and disease.

-While more than 40,000 nuclear weapons have been dismantled since the end of the cold war, the justifications for maintaining them remain largely unchanged.
+While many thousands of nuclear weapons have been dismantled since the end of the cold war, the justifications for maintaining them remain largely unchanged.
 Nations still cling to the misguided idea of “nuclear deterrence”, when it is clear that nuclear weapons only cause national and global insecurity.
-There have been dozens of documented instances of the near-use of nuclear weapons as a result of miscalculation or accidents.
+There have been many documented instances of the near-use of nuclear weapons as a result of miscalculation or accidents.

 |It’s OK for some countries to possess nuclear weapons.||When it comes to nuclear weapons, there are no safe hands.
 So long as any country has these weapons, others will want them, and the world will be in a precarious state.|